When the Seine River Overflows...

 Once again, happily, we are far from the great flood of 1910, when

-Zouave du Pont de l'Alma was submerged up to its shoulders.
+the Zouave du Pont de l'Alma was submerged up to its shoulders.

 One hundred years have passed since then and the chances for a

-similar flood happening again are taken very seriously
+similar flood happening again are taken very seriously.

 The virtual exhibition "1910-Paris flooded"